 - Keep order: Only through a tidy home can the life energy chi flow properly.
 So clear out your clutter and assign a place to each item.
 Once you have a basic order, tidying up is no longer so difficult.

 - Feng Shui living room decoration: Decorative elements are also considered in Feng Shui, but they should definitely fit the room and the zone located there.
 The Feng Shui living room, for example, should radiate a lot of peace and comfort, which is why warm, earthy colors and accessories made of natural materials and curved shapes are suitable.
 Small islands of light Lamps and candles allow the chi to flow particularly well here.

 - Fresh air and light in the Feng Shui living room: In Feng Shui, as much natural light and fresh air as possible should always be able to flow into the rooms.
 Regular ventilation and free window areas are therefore particularly important for a harmonious home.

 - The correct orientation of the furniture: In order for the zones to draw sufficient energy, the orientation of the furniture is very important in Feng Shui.
 For example, the sofa should have its back to the protective wall and face the windows and doors.
 Chairs are also ideally aligned in this way.
 The centre of the room should be left free according to Feng Shui in order to radiate calm and strength.

 Feng Shui living rooms are a good concept - with and without spirituality

-It doesn't matter whether you believe in the spiritual qualities of Feng Shui or whether the minimalist and tidy concept simply fits into your lifestyle: Many of the Feng Shui rules make a tidy and beautiful home possible in any case.
-With just a few touches, Feng Shui ensures that you feel completely at ease in your home.
+Regardless of whether you want to believe in the spiritual properties of Feng Shui or the minimalist and tidy concept simply fits into your lifestyle: many of the Feng Shui rules definitely make a tidy and beautiful home possible.
+With just a few simple steps, Feng Shui ensures that you feel completely comfortable in your home.